bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 multiband acquisitions, one MAY also save the single-band reference image as type `sbref` (e.g. `sub-control01_task-nback_sbref.nii.gz`).

-Each task has a unique label MUST only include of letters and/or numbers (other characters including spaces and underscores are not allowed).
+Each task has a unique label that MUST only consist of letters and/or numbers (other characters, including spaces and underscores, are not allowed).
 Those labels MUST be consistent across subjects and sessions.

 If more than one run of the same task has been acquired a key/value pair:
 `_run-1`, `_run-2`, `_run-3` etc. MUST be used.
 If only one run was acquired the